Struct Voxels

 Source

-pub fn voxel_state(&self, key: Point<i32>) -> VoxelState
+pub fn voxel_state(&self, key: Point<i32>) -> Option<VoxelState>

-Returns the state of a given voxel.
+Returns the state of the voxel at the given grid coordinates.

 Source